simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 #### Electronic Health Record Corpus Upload

 Function upload_notes() is used to transfer the raw clinical corpus to the CEDARS database.
-This would typically consist of a collection of clinical notes or radiology reports formatted as a datafrmae with the follwing fields:
+This would typically consist of a collection of clinical notes or radiology reports formatted as a dataframe with the follwing fields:

 "patient_id" Patient-specific unique identifier, typically a medical record number
 "text_id" Unique identifier for the text fragment